-I did, however, run into my old friends Green Beans and Halloumi the other day when I was at Whole Foods, and we decided to have a lovely summer salad for dinner.
+I did, however, run into my old friends green beans, tomatoes, and Halloumi the other day when I was at Whole Foods, and we decided to have a lovely late summer salad for dinner.

 Have you ever had grilled Halloumi?
 If you're not quite sure what I'm talking about, I'll explain, because I remember the first time I ever saw it on a menu and thought, WT (heck) and I just jumped in and tried it.
 I ordered it in a restaurant and honestly, I thought maybe it was a type of fish...
 I didn't want to appear un-foodie-like, so I just went with it, and pretended I've eaten it all of my life.
 Turns out it's cheese.